interregna/JArrow/README.md

 * [x] CSV reader demo
 * [ ] Flight server
 * [x] Flight client demo
-* [ ] Read web-based parquet, arrow, and IPC files
+* [ ] Read web-based reader for parquet, arrow, and IPC

 ##### Notes

+`readsTable` minimizes display time in the UI but uses more space `readTable`  minimizes space but can take more time to display